Ethnic Qarsherskiyans: the Sweetgum Kriyul tribe of the blue and green flames

 What are Ethnic Qarsherskiyans?

-Ethnic Qarsherskiyans trace their 500 year history back to the first Europeans to visit the Chesapeake Bay Area and later when the maroon communities in the Great Dismal Swamp and people elsewhere formed the proto-Qarsherskiyans, the Black, White, Native American, and Mixed Raced ancestors of Sweetgum Kriyul people, and Ethnic Qarsherskiyans in particular.
+Ethnic Qarsherskiyans trace their oral history back to the early Europeans to visit the Chesapeake Bay Area and maroon communities in the Great Dismal Swamp and people elsewhere along the Atlantic Coast of Canada and the USA who formed the proto-Qarsherskiyans, the Black, White, Native American, and Mixed Raced ancestors of Sweetgum Kriyul people, including the Ethnic Qarsherskiyans in particular.

 Modern events shaping the Ethnic Qarsherskiyan tribe, and more about our community.

-The Ethnic Qarsherskiyan people are a Creole group residing primarily in Eastern North America, with a rich cultural heritage shaped by their mixed race ancestry.
-Their identity is deeply rooted in influence from Shia Islam (although only 50-60% are Shia) and their connection to the Eastern forests and Virginia coastal swamps and Appalachian Mountains, which has been their home for generations.
+The Ethnic Qarsherskiyan people are a Creole-typr group residing primarily in Eastern North America, with a rich cultural heritage shaped by their mixed race ancestry.
+Their religious beliefs differ from person to person, with Christianity being the largest faith in the Ethnic Qarsherskiyan community followed by Muslims, mainly followers of Shia Islam (although only 15-19.8% of the Qarsherskiyan people are Shia) and their connection to the Eastern forests and Virginia coastal swamps and Appalachian Mountains and Ohio, which has been their home for generations, deeply shapes their cultural identity and the crystalization of a distinct Qarsherskiyan identity.
 Despite facing threats from extensive logging and urban development, the Qarsherskiyans have maintained their resilience and determination to preserve their way of life.
-The Qarsherskiyan culture is characterized by a strong spiritual connection to the land, which is reflected in their traditional practices, such as foraging, hunting, and gathering.
-They have a profound respect for the natural world and believe in living in harmony with the environment.
+The Qarsherskiyan culture is characterized by a strong spiritual connection to the lands their families have long called home, which is reflected in their traditional practices, such as foraging, hunting, and gathering.
+Many Ethnic Qarsherskiyan people, more so the Liberal leaning ones than the conservative Qarsherskiyans, have a profound respect for the natural world and believe in living in harmony with the environment.
 The Qarsherskiyan social organization is based on a communal system, with a strong emphasis on family and community ties.
-The Ethnic Qarsherskiyan people have a unique linguistic and cultural identity, shaped by their history and interactions with other groups.
-They have developed a distinct dialect, which is a blend of Arabic, English, French, Yoruba, indigenous languages, and influences from other cultures.
-Their cultural practices, such as music, dance, and art, are deeply rooted in their connection to the land and their ancestors.
+The Ethnic Qarsherskiyan people have a unique ethnic and cultural identity, shaped by their history and interactions with other groups.
+They have developed a distinct dialects, which are often a blend of Tidewater English, Appalachian English dialects, Midwestern English dialects, Black American Vernacular English, various unnamed closed languages developed as AAVE/ebonics based Pidgins and Creoles, and influences from other languages.
+The Qarshkī language is a broad umbrella term and refers to any dialect or accent of English, or any Pidgin or Creole language spoken in the Ethnic Qarsherskiyan community.
+Their cuisine and cultural practices, such as Jigging / Ring Shout, Soul Food, Alligator meat and crawfish and other swamp and seafood cuisine, spicy foods, and Shuck Beans are deeply rooted in their connection to the land and their ancestors, and cultural traditions vary from one family to another and in different regions.
+Distinct Qarsherskiyan subgroups include the Tidewater and Sandhill Qarsherskiyans of the American Southeast Lowcountry, the Appalachian Qarsherskiyans of Central and Northern Appalachia, the Great Lakes / Midwestern Qarsherskiyans including Ohioan groups such as the MadCo Qarsherskiyans (Madison County, Ohio Yellowbones / Yellowville People of London, Ohio), and the diaspora Qarsherskiyan communities with descendants living outside of the Mezhrevande.
 Despite facing numerous challenges, including displacement, marginalization, and cultural erasure, the Ethnic Qarsherskiyan people have maintained their cultural identity and continue to fight for their rights to their ancestral lands.
 Their resilience and determination are a testament to their strength and commitment to preserving their way of life.
 In recent years, the Ethnic Qarsherskiyan people have formed alliances with environmental groups and activists to protect their lands and way of life.
-They have also established initiatives to preserve their cultural heritage, including language and cultural programs, and have sought recognition and support from local and national authorities.
-Overall, the Ethnic Qarsherskiyan people are a vibrant and resilient people, whose cultural identity is deeply rooted in their connection to the land and their ancestors.
+They have also established initiatives to preserve their cultural heritage, including several unique unnamed Brogues that deviate from the Standard American English language and some Ethnic Qarsherskiyan cultural programs, and the Qarsherskiyans have sought recognition and support from local and national authorities as unique heritage and lineage based communities with a long-standing presence in the regions they historically inhabit.
+Overall, the Ethnic Qarsherskiyan people are a vibrant and resilient people, whose cultural identity is deeply rooted in their ability to be creative and survive hardships and be frugal or resourceful and their ancestors of different racial or ethnic backgrounds, which causes different families to have unique traditions.
 Their determination to preserve their way of life is a testament to their strength and commitment to their cultural heritage.

 Ethnic Qarsherskiyan people are a type of Sweetgum Kriyul people.
 Sweetgum Kriyul people are a Creole ethnicity created by the intermarrying of people of different races who were oppressed in the USA throughout a 500 year history dating back to colonial Jamestown.
-The Irish and other Celtic people, Germanic people, Native Americans, and West Africans make up much of the ancestry of Ethnic Qarsherskiyans and other Sweetgum Kriyul people.
-Ethnic Qarsherskiyan people are distinct in their identity because of a shared culture most ethnic Qarsherskiyan people have that is influenced by Islam, Zoroastrianism, Orthodox Christianity, the faith created in Morocco by Salih Ibn Tarif, Berber and North African culture, Korean culture, and Native American mythology and culture and religions.
+The Irish and other Celtic people, Germanic people, Native Americans, and West & Central Africans make up much of the ancestry of Ethnic Qarsherskiyans and other Sweetgum Kriyul people.
+Ethnic Qarsherskiyan people are distinct in their identity because of a shared culture most ethnic Qarsherskiyan people have that is influenced by the keeping of traditions from ancestors of different backgrounds, blending them and passing them down over generations.

 In the depths of the woods in Newport News, Virginia, the Ethnic Qarsherskiyan people had lived for generations, their lives deeply connected to the land and its rhythms.
 They were a resilient community, living in harmony with nature, and relying on the forest for their survival.
 However, their way of life was under threat as the city of Newport News expanded, and their ancestral lands were extensively logged and developed.